Date(s) - 09/12/2019

 • Consultants and technical assistance providers serving water systems

-Training Hours: This class has been approved for .6 CEUs.
+Training Hours: This class was approved for .6 CEUs.

 Trainer: Evan Kirk, Project Director, Environmental Finance Center at The University of North Carolina at Chapel Hill